Hong Kong Things to Do

 Tai Long Wan - Ham Tin Wan Beach from Maclehose Trail

-I often tell people that Hong Kong is like if you surrounded New York City with Hawaii, and it just takes one look at the picturesque beaches and hiking trails of Sai Kung to see why.
-While most people will only visit the skyscrapers and crowded streets of Central or Kowloon, a day trip to Sai Kung offers a true escape with arguably the best nature experiences in Hong Kong.
+I often tell people that Hong Kong is like if you surrounded New York City with Hawaii, and it takes just one look at the picturesque beaches and hiking trails of Sai Kung to see why.
+While most people will only visit the skyscrapers and crowded streets of Central or Kowloon, a day trip to Sai Kung offers a true escape with arguably the best nature experiences in Hong Kong along with some of the city’s best seafood and beachfront local eateries.

 There’s a vast country park for exploration on foot, numerous small islands and inlets accessible by boat or kayak, and even the option to fuel your adrenaline with wakeboarding and other water sports.
 Or if you want to just relax, you can enjoy plenty of restaurants with seaside views and delicious food.
 So keep reading to see my personal favorite things to see, do and eat in Sai Kung.